csev/dj4e/assn/dj4e_mkt4.md

 `The redirect_uri MUST match the registered callback URL for this application.`

-Adding Favorites to the Ads Application
+Adding Favorites to the Mkt Application
 -----------------------------------------

-In this section, you will pull bits and pieces of the `favs` sample application into your `ads` application to add support for logged in users to "favorite" and "un-favorite" ads.
+In this section, you will pull bits and pieces of the `favwc` sample application into your `mkt` application to add support for logged in users to "favorite" and "un-favorite" ads.
+We will also create a custom web component to implement this favorites feature.

-(1) Add this to your `mkt/models.py`, taking inspiration from `dj4e-samples/favs/models.py`
+(1) Add this to your `mkt/models.py`, taking inspiration from `dj4e-samples/favwc/models.py`

     class Ad(models.Model) :